BAPS Shri Swaminarayan Mandir Chino Hills: History

 Objections also surfaced from opponents who said the project would turn Chino Hills into a "Third World city" and haven for terrorists.
 "At least 1,600 comments – evenly split between supporting and opposing the proposal – have been received by city staff, prompting staff to move the council to Chino Hills High School."
 On September 4, 2005, BAPS performed an "auspicious groundbreaking ceremony" for the new temple.
 BAPS navigated a 14-year journey after first approaching the city in 1998 to build a temple on Peyton Drive.

 Approvals

 Code Change denied by the city council in 2004 amid public opposition to the Temple.
 Sentiments changed over the years until the Temple received wide community support and the code change was approved by the council in August 2011.

 Final height approval

 The BAPS Shri Swaminarayan Mandir in Chino Hills received the City of Chino Hill's unanimous approval to construct a traditional Mandir with spires up to 78 feet in August 2011.
 Two hundred supporters signed up to speak, but 170 waived their rights in the interest of time.
-After 33 residents spoke in support of the project, all eyes were on the one resident who spoke in opposition.